+^{} As recommended by the Advisory Committee on Immunization Practices.

+[†] Confidence interval.

-- As recommended by the Advisory Committee on Immunization Practices. - † CI = Confidence interval. - § Persons categorized as being at high risk for influenza-related complications self-reported one or more of the following: 1) ever being told by a physician they had diabetes, emphysema, coronary heart disease, angina, heart attack, or other heart condition; 2) having a diagnosis of cancer in the past 12 months (excluding nonmelanoma skin cancer) or ever being told by a physician they have lymphoma, leukemia, or blood cancer in the past 12 months; 3) being told by a physician they have chronic bronchitis or weak or failing kidneys; or 4) reporting an asthma episode or attack in the past 12 months. - ¶ Aged 18-44 years, pregnant at the time of the survey and without high-risk conditions. - Adults were classified as health-care workers if they were currently employed in a health-care occupation or in a health-care industry setting, on the basis of standard occupation and industry categories recoded in groups by CDC's National Center for Health Statistics. - †† Interviewed adult in each household containing at least one of the following: a child aged <2 years, an adult aged ≥65 years, or any person aged 2-64 years at high risk (see previous footnote §).
+[§] Persons categorized as being at high risk for influenza-related complications self-reported one or more of the following: 1) ever being told by a physician they had diabetes, emphysema, coronary heart disease, angina, heart attack, or other heart condition; 2) having a diagnosis of cancer during the previous 12 months (excluding nonmelanoma skin cancer) or ever being told by a physician they have lymphoma, leukemia, or blood cancer during the previous 12 months; 3) being told by a physician they have chronic bronchitis or weak or failing kidneys; or 4) reporting an asthma episode or attack during the preceding 12 months.

+[¶] Aged 18-44 years, pregnant at the time of the survey and without high-risk conditions.

+^{} Adults were classified as health-care workers if they were currently employed in a health-care occupation or in a health-care-industry setting, on the basis of standard occupation and industry categories recoded in groups by CDC's National Center for Health Statistics.